Electromed/EmSevenSegment/README.md

   `type`: C for common cathode;
   A for common anode;

-  `digits`: is the number of single 7-segment displays connected in series.
+  `digits`: is the number of single 7-segment displays connected in series. default value is 1.

-  `dataPin`, `clockPin`, `strobePin`: are the number of the Arduino digital pins connected to the shift registers data, clock and strobe pins;
+  `dataPin`, `clockPin`, `strobePin`: are the number of the Arduino digital pins connected to the shift registers data, clock and strobe pins.

 ### Functions